Tochi-Orams/kanban-js/README.md

 ## TO DO
-[x] : The box of Task's completed only appear when one task is complete [x] : The box of Task's completed disappear when one task is complete [ ] : add features for editing task
+[x] : The box of Task's completed only appear when one task is complete [x] : The box of Task's completed disappear when one task is complete [x] : add features for editing task
+[ ] : save new task's title when editing it
 [ ] : remove svgEdit and svgSave when task is complete [ ] : stylized the card-container, list-item
 [ ] : add animation effect for every event